A lot or a little?

 What parents need to know

 Parents need to know that The Best of Enemies is a drama based on the true story of the unlikely early 1970s friendship between a racist Klansman and a black civil rights activist.
 Although Taraji P. Henson is given top billing as Ann Atwater, her character isn't as deeply explored as that of KKK chapter president C.P.
 Ellis (Sam Rockwell).
 Most of the movie's messages are educational (institutional racism and segregation caused severe harm to America's black citizens) and positive (individual friendship can lead to breaking down prejudice).
 But there are also unsettling themes and takeaways -- e.g., suggesting that the burden of combating racism is on those who are the victims, instead of on the perpetrators.
 Violent scenes include Klansmen shooting up a woman's house, threatening and intimidating people, and hurting a woman in a way that suggests sexual assault (the man's hands aren't visible).
-The "N" word is used dozens of times, there's some drinking, and a man makes the KKK sound like a positive, welcoming (to white men) brotherhood.
+The "N" word is used dozens of times, there's some drinking -- as well as frequent cigar and cigarette smoking -- and a man makes the KKK sound like a positive, welcoming (to white men) brotherhood.

 - Parents say